aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

-# This example is a gremlin tutorial and shows how to query date using gremlin and make recommendations collaborative filtering with a gaming dataset
+# This example is a gremlin tutorial that shows how to explore the graph with sample queries.
+It also shows how to make recommendations using collaborative filtering with a gaming dataset.

 ## Prerequisite

 This tutorial assumes you already have your environment setup.
-To setup a new environment, create an Amazon Neptune Cluster and you can run this cloudformation template [link TBD] to setup the additional resources.
+To setup a new environment, create an Amazon Neptune Cluster.
+You can also run this cloudformation template [link TBD] to setup the additional resources.

-See the following links for how to create an Amazon Neptune Cluster for Gremlin:
+Also - See the following links for how to create an Amazon Neptune Cluster for Gremlin:

 * https://docs.aws.amazon.com/neptune/latest/userguide/get-started-CreateInstance-Console.html
 * https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load.html